sci-42ver/SICP_SDF/sicp_notes.md

   by multiplication principle, the component number is small.
 - > All of the formal properties can be covered in an hour, like the rules of chess.
   This is also said in [ucb_sicp_review] (Also see Discrete_Mathematics_and_Algorithm repo).
+- > Underlying our approach to this subject is our conviction that “com- puter science” is not a science and that its significance has lile to do with computers. e computer revolution is a *revolution in the way we think* and in the way we express what we think.
 ## TODO
 - check "Our goal ..." after reading the book.
 - > we can use higher-order functions to capture common paerns of usage, ...